 Has anything changed over the years that could reduce the level in Lake Meredith?

 It is possible that changes in land use, stock ponds, etc., have had a minor impact on the amount of runoff that drains to Lake Meredith, but one of the more notable changes has been the spread of salt cedar.
-Because salt cedar spreads so quickly and uses a tremendous amount of water, we believe it has significant impact on the amount of water coming into Lake Meredith.
-The control of salt cedar is one thing we can do something about.
-Just under $3.1 million has been spent since the project started in 2004.
-Another $185,000 is scheduled to be used for salt cedar control in 2010.
-These funds have been provided by CRMWA, the State of Texas, and the federal government.
-The National Park Service is also deeply involved in salt cedar control in the lake area.
+Because salt cedar spreads so quickly and uses a tremendous amount of water, we believe it has had an impact on the amount of water coming into Lake Meredith.
+Over 30,000 acres of salt cedar have been sprayed along the Canadian River and tributaries.
 Although salt cedar control will help to avoid loss of water once it is in the river or lake, CRMWA believes the largest factor affecting inflow into the Lake is lack of intense rains over the optimum portions of the watershed.

 Can anything be done to help the level in Lake Meredith come up?

 Because Lake Meredith is totally dependent on rainfall, very little can be done to improve the level in the Lake.
 As mentioned above, reducing the amount of salt cedar will help runoff make it to the Lake, but that can only happen with the right kind of rains.
 CRMWA has also improved the channel that feeds the lake with the intent of reducing the natural losses (evaporation, plant use, etc.) that would otherwise occur.

 Should less water be pumped to the Cities to improve fishing and other recreational activities?